-The Mutt’s Nuts: the low down on neutering your pet in 2021
+The Mutt’s Nuts: the low down on neutering your pet

 One of the most common procedures that we do in vet practices is neutering pets.
 But let’s start from the top: what is neutering?
 There are a lot of people out there who get confused, so here are some layman definitions: